osainz59/Ask2Transformers/README.md

-# Ask2Transformers
-Zero Shot Topic Classification with Pretrained Transformers
+# Ask2Transformers - Zero Shot Topic Classification with Pretrained Transformers

+Work in progress.

+This library contains the code for the Ask2Transformers project.